 PLAY A VITAL ROLE IN THE LIVES OF OUR NATION S DEFENDERS

-As a General Surgeon on the U.S. Army Reserve health care team, you ll be at the forefront of medical innovation in a wide range of surgical procedures.
-From groundbreaking work in regenerative medicine to the development of 3-D anatomical models to aid in surgical pre- and post-op planning, the surgical advancements being pioneered right now by the U.S. Army Medical Department are improving outcomes for their patients and changing the practice of medicine.
-As part of the U.S. Army Medical Corps, you may conduct research, participate in graduate medical education, perform special functions in health support, conduct and supervise patient care and health promotion programs and examine, diagnose and treat patients requiring surgery.
-Additionally, you ll be making a difference in the lives of our Soldiers and the country at large while gaining access to invaluable opportunities, like supporting humanitarian missions, leadership training and competitive benefit packages.
+As a Thoracic Surgeon on the U.S. Army Reserve health care team, you ll be at the forefront of medical innovation in thoracic trauma, oncology and respiratory medicine.
+You ll examine, diagnose, treat or prescribe courses of treatment and surgery for patients having surgical needs of the vascular system and performing required surgery.
+Additionally when you join the Army Medical Corps, you ll be making a difference in the lives of our Soldiers and the country at large while gaining access to invaluable opportunities, like supporting humanitarian missions, leadership training and competitive benefit packages.
 Also, you may continue to work in your community and serve when needed.
-Join us and work alongside professionals at the top of their fields while helping expand the boundaries of general surgery.
+Join us and work alongside professionals at the top of their fields while helping expand the boundaries of thoracic surgery.

 Benefits may include:

 Health professions special pay for physicians in eligible specialties